DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2023-03-17-telling-candidates-they-have-an-ske-condition.md

 - the subject and length of their SKE course
 - why they have to do an SKE course
 - when they should complete their SKE course by
-- the SKE course being free and they'll get £175 a week while they do it
+- the SKE course being free and they’ll get £175 a week while they do it
 - how they can study their SKE (online, in-person or both)

 ![Screenshot showing the offer a candidate will recieve with a subject knowledge enhancement course attached.
 The course is for a 12 week biology course.
 The content also tells the user they should start their course by April 2023, there is a £175 bursary they can get while doing the course and there are options on how they can study which include full time, part time and online or in-person.
 The screen then asks the user to respond to the offer'.](ske-offer-page.png)